Chandan017/Smile_Foundation/README.md

 Deployment Link: https://chandan-giri017.000webhostapp.com/

-This is a website made possible by using html,css,javascirpt,php and bootstrap 5.0 .
+This is a  responsive website made possible by using html,css,javascirpt,php and bootstrap 5.0 .
 In this website payment gateway of razorpay is integrated in test mode for donation of user fixed amount .
 When transaction gets successfull user will be redirected to payment success page and if payment gots failed then there will be a prompt to retry payment .
 This project is made under internship program of The Sparks Foundation .
 Screensots of webpage is attached below :

 ![Screenshot (1)](https://user-images.githubusercontent.com/52875808/118110395-fa29ae00-b3ff-11eb-8057-89008988a8be.png)